 3B Effects and Impact Beyond Academia

-Our expected impact on the research community is to address the energy awareness in software.
+Our expected impact on the research community is to introduce energy awareness to software.
 In other words, the need for communication between the application layer and the runtime environment.
 Our potential breakthrough is to introduce energy awareness as a natural part of programming.
 For decades it has been a natural step to introduce meta-data in software for creating parallel programmes.
 The programmer has been willing to add #pragmas in OpenMP, Keywords in Cilk or Initialisations in OpenCL in order to create parallel software because of the minimal programming effort and significant performance gain.
 We intend to extend this notion to energy awareness and demonstrate the potential reward in terms of energy efficiency.
 Furthermore, the development of runtime systems becomes more straightforward.
 Without energy aware programming as the underlying notion, runtime systems in any domain have no common ground on which the decision making is based.
 Optimisations remain based on ad-hoc ideas and “hacked” hard-code, which is usually not portable between either domains or even between different architectures.
 Even though the implementation of the runtime systems between domains can be different, the core idea of resource allocation decisions based on energy aware programming remains common.
 With this common denominator, runtime systems engineers between projects and domains can incorporate shared ideas for implementing new, or improving existing runtime systems.
 For example the GTS scheduler appearing in most high-end Android phones and tablets is currently highly inefficient due to a poor decision making model.
 Moreover, its implementation model is completely isolated from any other runtime system leaving it highly unportable.
 By introducing the notion of energy aware programming, the development of runtime systems needed in any modern computer system has the potential to shift from an ad-hoc single-purpose environment to a sharing environment where engineers have a common platform to cooperate on.

 4.1 Applicability